shorebird2011a

 Sarah Hoephner

 When attending the festival Sarah was completing her biology degree with an emphasis on ecology and biodiversity at Humboldt State College in northern California but was excited to be able to come back to Alaska for a visit to the Shorebird Festival.
 Sarah presented on her work doing research with USFWS on shorebird nesting sites on the artic coastal plains and has now spent portions of the last 8 summers doing this work.
-Sarah has recently completed her Masters degree from Iowa State University.
+Sarah subsequently completed her Masters degree from Iowa State University.

 Henry Stevens

 After graduating from Tufts, Henry worked a series on seasonal field projects, including managing a private reserve/bird banding station in Ecuador.
-While the Ecuador project was cut short due, to Covid, an exciting new opportunity opened up with Henry getting word of his acceptance into Georgetown University for a PhD in Biology.
+While the Ecuador project was cut short due to Covid, an exciting new opportunity opened up with Henry getting word of his acceptance into Georgetown University for a PhD in Biology.
 Henry is now a PhD student at Georgetown studying macroscale ecology of migratory songbirds using American Redstarts as a primary study species.
 In his personal time, Henry continues to bird around the world and contemplate embarking on a green big year pursuit (a big year without utilizing modes of transportation that consume fossil fuels).

 2018 Marcel Such